schmudde/blog/content/posts/2024-01-15-untangling-non-linearity.md

 The significance of the digital technique is how trivial an edit can be made - dramatically lowering the cost of experimentation.
 Much like Logic Theorist a half-century earlier, Murch can easily try different routes to optimize a 5 hour long rough cut into a 2.5 hour long final cut.[^ai-psychology]

 [^ai-psychology]: In fact, Newell and Simon's work fueled hope that a new field of computational psychology would emerge.
-Logic Theorist and the their subsequent General Problem Solver allowed a person to observe the exact steps an autonomous being used to solve a problem.
+Logic Theorist and their subsequent General Problem Solver software allowed a person to observe the exact steps an autonomous being used to solve a problem.
 They hoped that these techniques would provide insights into how an artist made art, for example.
 As computer scientist Philip Agre observed in *Computation and Human Experience*, &ldquo;In one of the papers in that volume Newell and Simon pursued the input-output matching view of computational theorizing, comparing the operation of the General Problem Solver (GPS) program step by step against the reports of an experimental subject.
 This was an extraordinary advance in psychological method: computer programming had made it imaginable to explain singular events, not just statistical averages over large populations.&rdquo;

 But 113 hours of film is *a lot* of data.
 Especially 20 years ago when Murch cut *Cold Mountain* on far less powerful machines than we have today.
 The trick is that the computer didn't have to move footage around.
 It simply needed to link to files and add start and stop times as metadata.
 Here are the same three clips edited on a non-linear system: